TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 The TriNav Infusion System Significantly Increased Tumor Penetration of Glass Microspheres in Both Lobar and Selective Deliveries.5

-In a porcine liver tumor model, TriNav with PEDD was shown to significantly improve glass microspheres (GM) uptake in liver tumors compared to a traditional microcatheter (TMC) in both lobar and selective infusions (n=17 each).
+In a porcine liver tumor model, TriNav with PEDD was shown to significantly improve glass microspheres (GM) uptake in liver tumors compared to a traditional microcatheter (TMC) in both lobar and selective infusions.

 117%